juancnq16/garden/README.md

 # Garden
 Demo project for garden management.
 Includes user and password authentication, role baased authorization for access control, implementation of STOMP messegging with web sockets with user session tokens

+Its a REST API built in Spring Boot serving as a back end for an Angular SPA
 ## Back end
 * Spring Boot 3
 * Spring Booot Security 6